TransEmpiric/webFluxTemplate/README.md

-# Spring 5 Webflux Demo
+# Spring 5 Webflux Template

-This code can be used to build the next generation of applications using reactive programing, webs-sockets, rest, mongoDB, JWT (JSON Web Tokens) and Netty.
+This code can be used to build the next generation of applications using micro-services, reactive programing, webs-sockets, rest, mongoDB, JWT (JSON Web Tokens) and Netty.

 ## What is this again?

-This is a complete template example for Spring 5 Webfux.
+This is a complete template example for Spring 5 Webflux.
-The application shows how to use Spring 5 Webfux with Spring Security, web-sockets, @RestContorler, @Controller, Reactive MongoDB, and JWT.
+The application shows how to use Spring 5 Webflux with Spring Security, web-sockets, @RestContorler, @Controller, Reactive MongoDB, and JWT.

 Spring 5 is still new.
 There are very few examples of how to use Spring Security with the Webflux stack.
 Reactive Oauth2 support is not ready yet.
 This application roles it's own Oauth2 like api with JWT tokens.